 Natural fibers are made from materials found naturally and constructed that way.
 Most carpets are made from at least some synthetic material so natural carpets and rugs are valued for their rich textures and natural weave.
 Wool is the most common type of natural carpet fiber.
 These fibers easily absorb stains and are typically better at insulating sound and heat.

 Your carpet cleaner solution will need to be based on what kind of fibers make up your carpet.
 If you’re unsure what kind of carpet you have in your home, here’s a carpet identification guide.

-Once you know what kind of carpet you have, you can choose how to clean your carpet.
+Once you know what kind of carpet you have, you can finally narrow down how to clean your carpet.
 You can do this by making your own carpet cleaner or buying a store-bought cleaner.

 Creating a homemade or DIY carpet cleaner can sound like a tedious project, but it's actually quite easy.
 In fact, many of the solutions used to make the cleaner are common household items that you probably already have lying around.
 If not, a quick run to the grocery store will help you gather up supplies.
 Below is everything you’ll need for your homemade carpet cleaner:

 Stanley Steemer Spot Remover™ is safe to use on natural and synthetic carpet fibers.
 It’s

 an easy and effective carpet stain remover that helps get stains out of carpet.

 If the stain has settled over time or is too tough for your homemade carpet cleaner, you can always turn to the professionals for help.
 Stanley Steemer is the best carpet cleaner because we use EPA approved carpet cleaning agents combined with our proprietary hot-water extraction process to achieve the best results possible.